darranholmes74/reading-notes/201_ReadingNotes/class8.md

 2. How does this topic connect with your long term goals?

-This connect with my long term goals because it will make some aspects of working in CSS for sidebars much easier in the future.
-Rather then dealing with float and positioning.
+This connects with my long-term goals because it will make some aspects of working in CSS for sidebars much easier in the future.
+Rather than dealing with float and positioning.

 ## Things I want to know more About